-Outcomes for HSgFOBT strategies, once-only colonoscopy strategies, and once-only SIG strategies are presented in Appendix 4, Appendix 5, and Appendix 6, respectively; findings of these strategies are not discussed.

-Outcomes with each screening strategy are shown in Appendix 7.
-Although the absolute estimates of the benefits, burden and harms of screening differed across models, relative predictions and rankings of screening strategies within each screening modality were consistent across models.
-Compared to no screening, all colorectal cancer screening strategies yielded substantial increases in life expectancy and substantial reductions in the lifetime number of colorectal cancer cases and deaths.
-LYG from screening ranged from 171 to 381 per 1000 40-year-olds (63 to 139 days of life gained per person); within each model, LYG were lowest with FIT 55-70, 3 and highest with COL 45-85, 5.
+Model-estimated outcomes for HSgFOBT strategies, once-only colonoscopy strategies, onceonly sigmoidoscopy strategies, and strategies with colonoscopy preceded by or followed by annual FIT are presented in Appendix 4-8; outcomes with these strategies are not discussed.
+Outcomes with all other screening strategies are shown in Appendix 9.
+Although the absolute estimates of the benefits, colonoscopy burden and harms of screening differed across models, relative estimates and rankings of screening strategies within each screening modality were consistent across models.
+Compared to no screening, all colorectal cancer screening strategies were estimated to yield substantial increases in life expectancy and substantial reductions in the lifetime number of colorectal cancer cases and deaths.
+Estimated LYG from screening ranged from 171 to 381 per 1000 40-year-olds (63 to 139 days of life gained per person); within each model, LYG were lowest with FIT 55-70, 3 and highest with COL 45-85, 5.

-With screening, the lifetime number of colorectal cancer cases diagnosed ranged from 9 to 65 per 1000 40-year-olds, and the lifetime number of colorectal cancer deaths ranged from 2 to 20 per 1000, depending upon the screening strategy and model.
-Within each model, the numbers of cases diagnosed and colorectal cancer deaths were generally lowest with COL 45-85, 5 and highest with FIT 55-70, 3.
-The benefits of screening were generally highest with SimCRC and lowest with MISCAN, with results from CRC-SPIN falling in between.
+With screening, the estimated lifetime number of colorectal cancer cases diagnosed ranged from 9 to 65 per 1000 40-year-olds, and the estimated lifetime number of colorectal cancer deaths ranged from 2 to 20 per 1000, depending upon the screening strategy and model.
+Within each model, the estimated numbers of cases diagnosed and colorectal cancer deaths were generally lowest with COL 45-85, 5 and highest with FIT 55-70, 3.
+The estimated benefits of screening were generally highest with SimCRC and lowest with MISCAN, with results from CRC-SPIN falling in between.

-The required number of lifetime colonoscopies - the primary measure of the burden of screening - ranged from 624 to 6817 per 1000 40-year-olds (<1 to nearly 7 per person) and were lowest with FIT 55-70, 3 and highest with COL 45-85, 5 across models.
-Harms from screening - the number of colonoscopy complications - ranged from 5 to 22 per 1000 40-year-olds and the strategies with the fewest and most complications were generally the same as the strategies with the lowest and highest number of colonoscopies (Appendix 7).
+The estimated lifetime number of colonoscopies - the primary measure of the burden of screening - ranged from 624 to 6817 per 1000 40-year-olds (<1 to nearly 7 per person) and were lowest with FIT 55-70, 3 and highest with COL 45-85, 5 across models.
+Harms from screening - the estimated number of colonoscopy complications - ranged from 5 to 22 per 1000 40-year-olds (Appendix 9).
 Fatal complications were rare, ranging from 4.2 to 23.1 per million 40-year-olds; the years of life lost from these deaths were accounted for in the estimation of the LYG from screening.
-The strategies with the lowest and highest number of total complications and of fatal complications generally tracked with the strategies with the lowest and highest number of lifetime colonoscopies.
+The strategies with the lowest and highest estimated number of total complications and of fatal complications generally tracked with the strategies with the lowest and highest estimated number of lifetime colonoscopies.